Duet3D/RepRapFirmware/BuildInstructions.md

 3. Download and install Eclipse for C++ : brew cask install eclipse-cpp

-4. Download or clone the RepRapFirmware, CoreNG, FreeRTOS, RRFLibraries and DuetWiFiSocketServer projects into your workspace.
+4. Download or clone the RepRapFirmware, CoreNG, FreeRTOS, RRFLibraries and DuetWiFiSocketServer projects into your workspace (also CANlib if you are building firmware for Duet 3).
 Keep the folder names as is.

 5. Open Eclipse and import RepRapFirmware, FreeRTOS, RRFLibraries and CoreNG projects.